ScHARR Information Governance Policy

 Background

-Each member of ScHARR whether or not they carry out research, is likely to come into contact with the risk-bearing data.
-All members of ScHARR will be provided with appropriate IG training, which they must complete to register their compliance.
+Each member of the Division of Population Health, whether or not they carry out research, is likely to come into contact with risk-bearing data.
+It is a requirement of employment that members of the division complete mandatory IG training, which will demonstrate their compliance.

 The IG Committee will be responsible for the oversight of training needs with annual review to determine the overall scope and shape of that training.